CupboardCMS/core/readme.md

 Installing Cupboard As A Project
 ---------------------------------------

 Creating a stand-alone Cupboard installation is now as simple as running `composer create-project cupboard/cupboard`.
-For more information visit [cupboardcms.com](http://cupboardcms.com).

 Installing Cupboard In An Existing Laravel Application
 ---------------------------------------